UPA Official 8-Ball Rules

-For the break shot to be legal, the breaker (with the base of the cue ball placed anywhere behind the head string) must either pocket a ball or drive at least four numbered balls to one or more rails.
+For the break shot to be legal, the breaker (with the base of the cue ball placed anywhere behind the head string) must either pocket a number ball or drive at least four (4) number balls to one or more rails.
 No ball is called, and the cue ball is not required to hit any particular object ball first.
-If the breaker pockets a ball and does not foul, he/she continues at the table and the table remains open.
-If the breaker fails to make a legal break, it is a foul and the incoming player has the option of accepting the table in position and shooting, or requesting the offending player to re-break.
+If the breaker fails to make the legal break requirement, the balls will be re-racked and the opponent shall have the option of breaking, or requesting the offending player to break again.

 4.0 8-BALL POCKETED ON THE BREAK

 4.1 Game Win

 Legally pocketing the 8-ball on the break wins the game for the breaker.

 The following situations result in the loss of the game for the breaker:

 • 8-ball is pocketed on the break and another foul simultaneously occurs

 • 8-ball comes to rest off of the playing surface

 5.0 OPEN TABLE